Pfern/PAH_Plant_Annotation_Hackaton_PT/README.md

 - how to build repositories and maintain them (ISA-bii)
 - how to manipulate and merge repositories

-The outcomes of this hackaton will be:
+The Plant Annotation Guide will be drive an hackaton to train the commuity that will have the following learning outcomes:
 - user accessible annotated datasets incorporating phenotypic data and metadata, together with genotypic data.
 - data repositories resulting from these datasets
 - descriptions of the methods used in the above processes